Erik Moreno

-Erik Andrés Moreno Serna (born 24 November 1991) is a Colombian footballer who plays as a forward.
+Erik Andrés Moreno Serna (born 24 November 1991) is a Colombian footballer who plays as a forward for Maltese side St. Lucia.

 Club career

 Born in Quibdó, Chocó, Moreno finished his formation with Deportivo Pereira.
 He made his professional debut on 15 February 2009, starting in a 3–0 home triumph against Deportivo Cali.

 In 2010, Moreno transferred to fellow first division side Millonarios.
 He only became a part of the first squad in the following year, being a key offensive unit during the year's Copa Colombia; he scored five goals in the tournament, as his side was crowned champions.

 On 31 January 2014 Moreno moved abroad for the first time in his career, signing a 4 1/2-year contract with S.C.
 Braga.
 He scored his first goal for the club on 13 April, but in a 1–3 home loss against FC Porto.

 On 2 September 2014 Moreno was loaned to Greek side Panetolikos, for one year.
 On 31 August of the following year he switched teams and countries again, after agreeing to a one-year loan deal with Real Valladolid.